Please click HERE for COVID-19 updates.

 WHY IS PROPER SKELETAL ALIGNMENT AND PROPER MUSCLE ENGAGEMENT IMPORTANT WHILE MOVING THE BODY?

-The reason why it is important to have proper skeletal alignment while moving is because there is proper weight bearing through the spine and through the rest of the bones within the body.
-If the spine is bearing down weight properly, the chances of injury to the spine is decreased significantly.
+When the body is skeletally aligned while moving, there is proper weight bearing throughout the muscles around the spine and throughout the rest of the muscles and bones in the body.
+If the muscles around the spine bear down weight properly, the chances of injury to the spine is significantly decreased.
 This is important as damage or injury to the spine can be dangerous and very painful.
 When there is good skeletal alignment, muscles engage better, and when muscles engage better, people feel stronger.
-Not only that, but when muscles engage better, alignment becomes better because the muscles the pull the bones into better alignment.
+Not only that, but when muscles engage better, alignment also becomes better because the muscles then pull the bones into better alignment.
 In conclusion, working on proper muscle engagement can lead to better alignment over time (without even needing to think about posture), which can relieve any postural pains a person may have.

 WHO CAN DO PILATES?